awksedgreep/myhp/DEPLOYMENT.md

 fly ssh console -C "/app/bin/myhp eval 'Myhp.Release.seed'"
 ```

+Note: Make sure you have implemented the `Myhp.Release.seed/0` function in `lib/myhp/release.ex` before running this command.

 ## Admin Credentials

 The seed script will create an admin user with the credentials you specified in the environment variables.
 Make sure to: